lucasrappette/spaframeworkvue2/README.md

 * Microsoft Azure Storage Explorer

 To get a new environment up and running, here are the basic steps:
-*	Get up and running with CLIF (aka Comm Logic Forms)
   *	Clone repo locally
   *	Open solution in VS
   *	Build